adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.9.17 =
+* Moved the help system includes to the main plugin file.
+* Linted the widgets-page-help.php file to meet the WP coding standards.

 = 1.9.16 =
 * Updated the visibility on the 'instance' property of all singletons to 'private'.